 McIntosh v.
 Patridge

 McIntosh v.
 Patridge was a complicated employment case with a small defamation component.
-Basically, McIntosh sued for unlawful firing and other charges, including a slander claim because McIntosh felt her superior, Patridge, defamed her professional skills as a hygienist.
-Since Patridge was McIntosh’s superior, the statements being considered for defamation were deemed privileged and, therefore, not slanderous.
+Basically, McIntosh sued for unlawful firing and other charges, including a slander claim, because McIntosh felt her superior, Patridge, defamed her professional skills as a hygienist.
+Since Patridge was McIntosh’s superior, the statements were deemed privileged and, therefore, not slanderous.

 Skoblow v.
 Ameri-Manage, Inc.